harrietkallberg/glasscurve/README.md

 fc.removePhase(0)

 ### New example:
-The code now lets the user input information about the curve they want to make and the program take if from there based on data in the json-file.
+The code now lets the user input information about the glass, oven and other parameters relevant to the firing curve.
+The code takes if from there based on data in the json-file.

 ### Development
 Modify and expand the module by editing the Python script.
 Ensure that any changes maintain the integrity of the firing curve's linked list structure.